westonea252/KillerHomeLab/HybridIdentity-ADFS-WAP-ADConnect/README.md

 - Admin Password.
 Enter a valid Admin Password
 - Location1.
 Enter a Valid Azure Region based on which Cloud (AzureCloud, AzureUSGovernment, etc...) you are using.
 - Naming Convention.
 Enter a name that will be used as a naming prefix for (Servers, VNets, etc) you are using.
+- Sub DNS Domain.
+OPTIONALLY, enter a valid DNS Sub Domain.
+(Example:  sub1. or sub1.sub2.
+This entry must end with a DOT )
+- Sub DNS BaseDN.
+OPTIONALLY, enter a valid DNS Sub Base DN.
+(Example:  DC=sub1, or DC=sub1,DC=sub2,    This entry must end with a COMMA )
 - Net Bios Domain.
-Enter a valid Net Bios Domain Name (Example:  killerhomelab).
+Enter a valid Net Bios Domain Name (Example:  sub1).
+- Internal Domain.
+Enter a valid Internal Domain
 - TLD.
 Select a valid Top-Level Domain using the Pull-Down Menu.
 - Vnet1ID.
 Enter first 2 octets of your desired Address Space for Virtual Network 1 (Example:  10.1)
 - Vnet2ID.
 Enter first 2 octets of your desired Address Space for Virtual Network 2 (Example:  10.2)